Vishal73040/BotBrowser/profiles/README.md

 **Academic Framework for Browser Environment Simulation**

+⚠️ **Academic Research:** Profile examples are for authorized compatibility research only.
+Use in controlled environments with proper institutional approval.

 In BotBrowser, everything starts with a profile for controlled research environments.
 Research consistency and compatibility depend on proper profile configuration.

 ## What Are Profiles?